 The correlation coefficients of the discharge and sediment load data for the years 1991 to 2005 (before the dam construction) and 2007 to 2012 (the years after the dam construction) were plotted.
 Sedimentation rate curves are derived based on the relationship between the average sediment load and the average discharge (Fig. 2).
 Based on the Galink Hydrometric Station, the time period before and after the dam construction is plotted.
-Comparison of the graphs shows a decrease in the correlation between sediment and discharge data in the post-dam construction.
+Comparison of the graphs shows a decrease in between correlation sediment and the discharge data in the post-dam construction.